What Is a Wrongful Death Lawyers in North Charleston, SC Case?

 Do I Have a Wrongful death Case in North Charleston?

 Both Georgia and South Carolina permit a wrongful-death action plus a separate survival action for the decedent’s pre-death pain, suffering, and medical expenses.
-Standing differs sharply: in Georgia, the surviving spouse holds the wrongful-death claim, with children sharing under O.C.G.A. § 51-4-2; in South Carolina, the personal representative brings the action for the benefit of statutory beneficiaries (S.C.
-Code § 15-51-10 to -60).
-Filing deadlines: GA = 2 years from death (O.C.G.A. § 9-3-33); SC = 3 years from death (S.C.
+In South Carolina, the personal representative brings the action for the benefit of statutory beneficiaries (S.C.
+Code § 15-51-10 to -60), and it must be filed within 3 years of death (S.C.
 Code § 15-3-530).
 The underlying tort — auto crash, medical negligence, defective product — must be independently provable.

 Types of Compensation in South Carolina Wrongful death Cases

-Georgia’s “full value of the life of the decedent” measure (O.C.G.A. § 51-4-1(1)) is among the broadest wrongful-death recoveries in the United States — it captures both the economic *and* intangible value of the life as the decedent would have lived it, with no offset for the decedent’s living expenses.
 South Carolina’s measure is more conventional: pecuniary loss to beneficiaries plus mental anguish and loss of companionship, society, and consortium under S.C.
 Code § 15-51-40.
-Survival claims (GA: O.C.G.A. § 9-2-41; SC: S.C.
-Code § 15-5-90) recover pre-death pain, suffering, and funeral and medical expenses.
+Survival claims under S.C.
+Code § 15-5-90 recover pre-death pain, suffering, and funeral and medical expenses.

 Free Case Review — No Fees Unless We Win Available 24/7 · Georgia & South Carolina